Visyond/website-hugo/site/content/solutions/financial-statement-generator.md

       - text: >-
           Visyond will automatically calculate financial and management ratios, growth and changes against previous periods.
       - text: >-
-          The statements will remain up-to-date when you change the numbers in the spreadsheet or the settings
+          The statements will remain up-to-date when you change the numbers in the spreadsheet or the settings.
       - text: >-
           If the forecasts detect that additional funding is required, Visyond will show how much debt and/or equity you need to raise.
     descr: >-